 Enabling Tenant Ownership

 NHT is an innovator in leveraging financing enabling tenant associations to gain ownership of their homes.
-In 2022, ICE closed 15 loans to tenant associations seeking self-purchase through our TOPA Earnest Money Deposit Program that we run in partnership with City First Enterprises.
+In 2022, Through our affiliate the Institute for Community Economics (ICE), NHT closed 15 loans to tenant associations seeking self-purchase through our TOPA Earnest Money Deposit Program that we run in partnership with City First Enterprises.
 This represents over $2.3 million in capital deployed and 390 households served across seven of DC’s Wards.
 In addition, through a combination of lending services and advocacy, NHT helped residents of the Leeland Apartments community within the range of the Purple Line transportation development avoid displacement and preserve naturally occurring affordable housing.

 Since 2014, we have partnered with affordable housing owners across the country to develop, finance, and install 13MW of renewable energy projects.
 Our expertise in affordable housing and our proven track record in developing portfolio-level solar installations have generated $26.3M in property and resident savings for 11,800 low-income households.